 For more than 50 years, the Master of Public Health program at the University of Tennessee, Knoxville has been a home for Volunteers passionate about making an impact through community health.
 We are renowned for the tight-knit relationships our students form with faculty, advisors, and peers, and the versatility of our course offerings.

 Our online MPH provides prospective and established health professionals with access to the same quality of coursework and instruction as our residential program, with the added flexibility of virtual coursework.
-Online students have the opportunity to choose from concentrations in veterinary health and community health education, while building the same foundational competencies as their residential counterparts.
+Online students have the opportunity to choose between concentrations in Community Health Education (CHE), Health Policy and Management (HPM), and Veterinary Public Health (VPH) while building the same foundational competencies as their residential counterparts.

 Community Health Education (CHE)

 Learn to use appropriate educational strategies and methods to facilitate the development of policies, procedures, interventions, and systems conducive to the health of individuals, groups, and communities.